 Stressing the Stress Test

 First, buyers must stress test their finances to a much higher benchmark than before, at 5.25%.
-If buyers can move past the cold feet of discovering that their budget isn’t as strong as they once had thought, they’ll find that home values are slowly levelling off.
+If buyers can move past the cold feet of discovering that their budget isn’t as strong as they once had thought, they’ll find that home values are slowly leveling off.
 Home prices are beginning to return to more reasonable levels as values level off.

 In 2021, when multiple offers were the norm, there was story after story of homeowners being persuaded to forego home inspections to close on a deal.
 While that risk may have worked out for some buyers, for others, the home they bought was discovered to need more work than they had anticipated.
 As the market cools down, buyers are much more cautious when purchasing.
 Suddenly, buyers can request more from sellers to ensure the house they’re looking at is sound, with no surprises after closing day.